 3. GNSS EQUIPMENT

-Equipment for all GNSS survey activities will be multi-frequency, survey grade, carrier phase, geodetic receivers, and antennas unless prior written approval is obtained from the Department.
+- Equipment for all GNSS survey activities will be multi-frequency, survey grade, carrier phase, geodetic receivers, and antennas unless prior written approval is obtained from the Department. - A minimum of 3 GNSS receivers will be used for each session.